-- A. A successful residency program relies on the adequacy of its facilities and resources.
-In addition to the resources outlined below, the program prioritizes making accommodations for students and faculty with unique needs.
-When these accommodations require additional resources from the host organization (Standard I.A.2), they are given the same importance as any other facility or resource needed by the program to meet its goals.
+A. A successful residency program relies on the adequacy of its facilities and resources.
+In addition to the resources outlined below, the program prioritizes making accommodations for students and faculty with needs unique to their diverse status.
+When these accommodations require additional resources from the host organization (Standard I.A.1), they are given the same importance as any other facility or resource needed by the program to meet its goals.

-Facilities and resources provided by the organization that are adequate to meet the needs of the residency program and its residents include: - quiet, accessible, secure and private work space (may be shared with another psychology resident, but private space is preferred as it is more consistent with professional practice), - 2. secure storage of residents' work, - 3. efficient means of communication with supervisors and fellow residents (e.g., telephone, voicemail, email access, remote videoconferencing), - 4. policies and mechanisms to ensure client confidentiality and protection of information when client care and/or supervision is provided using electronic media, - 5. secure and sound-dampened space in which to carry out professional activities with clients, - reasonable clerical support for service functions and training needs including the means to document progress notes, psychological reports and any other required written communication, - 7. audio-visual resources necessary for supervision (e.g., audio-video recording equipment, therapy rooms with one-way mirrors, videoconferencing technologies), - 8. computer access to include Internet, word-processing, and data analysis software wherever possible, - 9. library facilities, including books, journals, grey literature and electronic access to same wherever possible, - 10. current and relevant assessment materials and supplies, facilities for group and individual testing and assessment;, and - 11. facilities that enable residents with disabilities to access all aspects of the program's offerings and operations.
+Facilities and resources provided by the organization that are adequate to meet the needs of the residency program and its residents include the following:

+- 1. quiet, accessible, secure, and private work space (this may be shared with another psychology resident, but private space is preferred as it is more consistent with professional practice); - 2. secure storage of residents' work; - efficient means of communication with supervisors and fellow residents (e.g., telephone, voicemail, email access, remote videoconferencing); - 4. policies and mechanisms to ensure client confidentiality and protection of information when client care and/or supervision is provided using electronic media; - 5. secure and sound-dampened space in which to carry out professional activities with clients;

+- 6. reasonable clerical support for service functions and training needs, including the means to document progress notes, psychological reports, and any other required written communication; - audiovisual resources necessary for supervision (e.g., audio-video recording equipment, therapy rooms with one-way mirrors, videoconferencing technologies); - 8. computer access to include internet, word-processing, and data analysis software wherever possible; - library facilities, including books, journals, grey literature, and electronic access to same wherever possible; - 10. current and relevant assessment materials and supplies (including routine outcome measures) and facilities for group and individual testing and assessment; and - 11. facilities that enable residents with disabilities to access all aspects of the program's offerings and operations.